gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

       cd /lustre/$USER/run/EXPDIR/c48atm
       crontab c48atm

-EPIC has copied the C48 and C96 ATM, GEFS and some other data to AWS, and the current code has setup to use those data.
+EPIC has copied the C48 and C96 ATM, GEFS, and some other data to AWS, and the current code has been set up to use those data.
-If user wants to run own case, user needs to make changes to the IC path and others to make it work.
+If users want to run their own case, they need to make changes to the IC path and others to make it work.
 The execution of the global-workflow should now follow the same steps as those for the RDHPCS on-premises hosts.